effusion/meon-poc/README.md

-# prototyps
+# Final Prototyp
-This repository containts the proof of concept made at SIX.
-The poc is intendedto be run on the internal openshift plattform
+This repository contains the proof of concept made at SIX.
+The poc is intended to run on the internal test OpenShift Container Plattform

+The file 'project.yaml' contains the complete configuration.